 The male reproductive system comprises external and internal organs.
 The external organs include:

 The penis is the cylindrical-shaped organ located in front of the scrotum.
-It consists of three columns of erectile tissue wrapped in connective tissue and skin.
-The penis becomes erect when blood fills the erectile tissue.
+It

 The erectile tissue